sleepychloe/minishell/README.md

   make
 ```

-if comfile fails because of "readline/readline.h" header,
+if compile fails because of "readline/readline.h" header,
 install it via

 ```bash